Skip to Main Content

 • Zone (Subnet) Requirements: AutoMQ supports both single-zone and three-zone instances.
 Hence, users need to create corresponding node pools for single-zone and three-zone instances, and they cannot be mixed.

-For example: Users need to create three AutoMQ instances, namely instance1 (Zone A), instance2 (Zone B), and instance3 (Zone A, B, C).
-Therefore, users need to create three node pools, selecting Zone A, Zone B, and Zone A+B+C, respectively.
+Example: A user needs to create three AutoMQ instances, namely Instance 1 (Zone A), Instance 2 (Zone B), and Instance 3 (Zones A, B, and C).
+The user needs to create three node pools, selecting Zone A, Zone B, and Zones A+B+C respectively.